Uneasy US tries to fete a July 4 marred by parade shooting

-A shooting that left five people dead at an Independence Day parade in a Chicago suburb disrupted Monday's celebrations across the U.S. and further rocked a country already awash in turmoil over high court rulings on abortion and guns as well as hearings on the Jan.
+A shooting that left at least six people dead at an Independence Day parade in a Chicago suburb rattled Monday's celebrations across the U.S. and further rocked a country already awash in turmoil over high court rulings on abortion and guns as well as hearings on the Jan.
 6 insurrection.

-Police said 19 people were also hospitalized after the shooting in Highland Park.
+Police also said two dozen other people were hospitalized after the shooting in Highland Park.
+Authorities asked residents to shelter in place while they hunt down a suspect.

 The parade began around 10 a.m. but was suddenly halted 10 minutes later after shots were fired.
 Hundreds of parade-goers — some visibly bloodied — fled the parade route, leaving behind chairs, baby strollers and blankets.